vmware-archive/gcp-env-bootstrap/bosh-environment/README.md

   This is an identifier for the set of GCP projects being created.
   Use the naming convention `pksfun-mmdd` or `pasfun-mmdd` for the PKS Fundamentals and PAS Fundamentals courses respectively.
-- A list of emails which correspond to genuine GCP accounts
+- A list of email addresses

 Usage: